Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 }
 ```

-### Transfer pETH from a parachain into the reserve parachain <!-- omit in toc -->
+### Transfer SnowETH from a parachain into the reserve parachain <!-- omit in toc -->

-In this example, Alice transfers 21 pETH to Bob on the reserve chain
+In this example, Alice transfers 21 SnowETH to Bob on the reserve chain

 Parties:

 - H: Home chain
-- D: Destination chain (Ethereum Bridge)
+- D: Destination chain (Snowfork parachain)

 Effects:

-1. H will withdraw 21 pETH from Alice's local account.
+1. H will withdraw 21 SnowETH from Alice's local account.
-2. The sovereign account of H on D will be reduced by 21 pETH.
+2. The sovereign account of H on D will be reduced by 21 SnowETH.
-3. D will mint 21 pETH into Bob's account.
+3. D will mint 21 SnowETH into Bob's account.

 Example Message: